ThbltLmr/yt-term/ARTICLE.md

 <EXCALIDRAW>

 ## Getting video data for a YouTube video with yt-dlp and ffmpeg
-The first step is to get the video data from YouTube into our first queue (storing frames before we've encoded them into graphics escape codes).
-Considering the variety of existing video formats and the complexity of the YouTube API, I cowardly decided to rely on the superior programmers at `yt-dlp` and `ffmpeg` to provide me a stream of RGB frames.
+Step one is to get our first thread to download data from YouTube, and store it in RGB format in the RGB frames queue.
+Considering the variety of existing video formats, the insane complexity of codecs / containers and of the YouTube API, I personally cowardly decided to rely on the superior programmers at `yt-dlp` and `ffmpeg` to provide me a stream of RGB frames.

-First, I picked a width and height for the frames I wanted to display.
+First, we need to decide on a width and height for the frames we want to display.
 I pretended it was 2010 and went with 360p (i.e. 360 * 640), to avoid any performance issues.
-Therefore, I knew I was going to store chunks of 360 * 640 * 3 bytes per pixel = 691200 bytes of RGB data per frame.
-I could then:
+We can then know the size of each RGB frame (360 * 640 * 3 bytes per pixel = 691200 bytes of RGB data per frame in my case).
+Then, we can set up `yt-dlp` and `ffmpeg` piped together to provide us with a stream of RGB frames downloaded from YouTube:
-- start `yt-dlp` for my YouTube video of choice, selecting a 360p format and outputting the result to `STDOUT`;
+- we start `yt-dlp` for our favorite video, selecting a 360p format and outputting the result to `STDOUT`;
 - pipe the `yt-dlp` output to `ffmpeg`;
 - kindly ask `ffmpeg` to convert the data to RGB and output it to `STDOUT`

-I could then read the `ffmpeg` output and store each chunk of 691kB to our first queue.
+We can then read the `ffmpeg` output, split it in 691kB chunks, and store each chunk to our RGB frames queue.

 <details>
 <summary>This is what the function handling this pipeline looks like</summary>